Generate and Install a Let's Encrypt SSL Certificate for a Bitnami Application

 $ sudo /opt/bitnami/ctlscript.sh stop

-Request a new certificate for your domain as below.
+Request a new certificate for your domain as below, both with and without the www prefix.
 Remember to replace the DOMAIN placeholder with your actual domain name, and the EMAIL-ADDRESS placeholder with your email address.

 Agree to the terms of service.